I am Vito Peleg, the founder of Atarim, originally from Israel and based in London, UK.

 Being a broke musician in my early 20s I was looking for ways to generate some extra income online, so I signed up for an online course called Making money online haha!

 They taught how to set up blogs to generate revenue from Google Ads (Adsense), which worked great back then, and suggested WordPress as the CMS.

-From then on I was hooked.
-It was simple as compared to the other tools I was using before and worked perfect for that use case, by using a few plugins recommended in the course.
+From then on, I was hooked.
+It was simple as compared to the other tools I was using before and worked perfectly for that use case by using a few plugins recommended in the course.

 I ended up building 10 of these niche content sites, improving my WordPress skills with each one.
 Diving deeper into traffic sources, doing SEO, and sharpening my coding abilities to stretch the abilities of the free themes I was using to match the designs I had in mind.